 Related Article: 3 ways for professionals to get work visa in Singapore

 3. Work-Life Balance

 Another attraction for the employees is work-life balance.
 Companies that can rethink how work is performed and delivered through flexible work arrangements (FWAs) such as compressed workweeks, flexi-time and telecommuting will likely benefit from the mutual trust which in turn contributes to increased productivity, company loyalty, and employee job satisfaction.

 According to a recent survey by Hudson, although employers in Singapore cite claim 70% of employers cannot meet the salary expectations of their employees.

 Companies unwilling to match or at least approximate the salaries offered elsewhere are likely to lose their best talent to their better-paying competitors.
 Besides salary, potential or current employees also weigh holiday time, life insurance, retirement plans, and more.

 Related Read: Timely payment of Salary under the Employment Act

 5. Training and Career Development

-According to recent survey by Forbes, money isn’t the only motivator when it comes to job hunting; other considerations, such as career progression and prospects play a major role too.
+According to a recent survey by Forbes, money isn’t the only motivator when it comes to job hunting; other considerations, such as career progression and prospects play a major role too.
 Businesses can attract and retain the best talent if they help their employees develop their skills.

 Furthermore, in today’s knowledge-based economy, employees recognize the value of companies who invest in personnel development.
 89% of respondents to the annual Fortune Magazine/Hay Group World’s Most Admired Companies survey cited training for specific skill sets as one of the incentives to work for a company.